Amyr14/Amyr14/README.md

 # About
 My name is Amyr Allan, I'm a CS undergrad at UDESC (Santa Catarina's State University).
-My areas of interest are formal languages (automatas, compilers) and image processing, but I hold no prejudice with other computer science fields and I enjoy studying and learning about all of them.
+My areas of interest are formal languages (automatas, compilers) and computer vision, but I hold no prejudice with other computer science fields and I enjoy studying and learning about all of them.
 I take joy in learning new things and starting new and exciting projects.
 If you have an interesting idea and you want a hand, feel free to contact me by email or linkedIn!
 # Experience
 * Did web scraping for the CERES extension project at UTFPR (06/2020 to 09/2020)